Get notified of page updates

 Why is this study important?

-Reducing overtreatment in patients with breast cancer is important.
+Reducing overtreatment in patients with early-stage breast cancer is important.
 Based on the results of this research, the American Society of Clinical Oncology (ASCO) updated their Clinical Practice Guidelines.
 ASCO guidelines are regularly updated when new, potentially practice-changing data is published.

 Study finding: